It is an age old question: How to motivate teenager to study in a way that won’t backfire?

 - Don’t punish them for poor grades or missing homework.

-- No more staying on their cases at all times.
+- No more staying on their cases all the time.

 2. Rebuild relationship

 Relatedness is one of the most powerful motivators.
 It’s the feeling of belonging and connecting with someone who cares.

 Unmotivated teenagers often have strained relationships with their parents.
 Motivate them by mending the relationship and becoming a source of strength in your teen’s life instead of a source of stress.

 Building a strong parent-child relationship is not much different from building any relationship.
 If you are always being ordered around and disrespected, and always on the wrong side of things while the other one is always right, would you want to be in a relationship like that?

 A strong, positive relationship is built on trust and respect.

 We’re raising children to become adults.
 Talk to them as adults and discuss things with them when you don’t agree.

 Having a close, warm and accepting relationship with parents is the strongest predictor of future success.
 It gives your teen a robust foundation for their future achievement.

 3. Give autonomous support and help them internalize the value of learning